drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  The point insertion proceeds in alphabetical order noting the labels of each subfigure.
 During the computation points closest to the circumcenter of each triangle are chosen to be inserted and split each existing triangle with a point to insert.
 These figures use a uniform point distribution on a unit disk.
+This figure aids to portray the DT as the angle maximizing triangulation which lacktherof can be seen here in the last few figures with lines drawn which appear to be thick.
+The triangles in these figures also appear, for the most part, alot more narrow than their counterparts in @triangulation_history.
 		],
 		align: bottom,
 		label: <triangulation_onlyptins>,